windup/rhamt-vscode-extension/FAQ.md

-# Migration Toolkit for Applications (MTA) Extension - FAQ
+# VSCode extension for application migration and modernization - FAQ

 ## Requirements

-### Available Windup executable
+### Available CLI executable
-You can specify the path to an installation of the `windup-cli` executable from witin the settings:
+You can specify the path to an installation of the `cli` from witin the settings:
     ```
     {
-        "windup.executable.path": "/some-path-to-windup-home/bin/windup-cli"
+        "cli.executable.path": "/some-path-to-cli-home/bin/cli"
     }
     ```

 #### Possible error messages
-* Unable to find `windup-cli` executable
+* Unable to find `cli` executable
-    In this case, please follow above instructions to set the `windup-cli` executable path.
+    In this case, please follow above instructions to set the `cli` executable path.
-* Unable to determine `windup-cli` version.
+* Unable to determine `cli` version.
-    In this case, please verify the `windup-cli` exists, is executable, and is a supported version.
+    In this case, please verify the `cli` exists, is executable, and is a supported version.

-### Available Java Runtime (required by windup-cli)
+### Available Java Runtime (required by the cli)

 #### Possible error messages
 * `JAVA_HOME` not correctly set.